-- The allocation to each asset class will be allowed to vary within the range set. - When the asset allocation nears the range limit the Trustee will consider rebalancing the exposure back towards a point approximately half-way between the target position and the relevant range limit. - All rebalancing must be signed off by the Trustee. - In the event that the actual allocation goes beyond the agreed range the assets will be rebalanced as outlined above. - The Investment Consultant will advise the Trustee when to rebalance based on the monthly reports prepared for the Plan.
+- The allocation to each asset class will be allowed to vary within the range set. - When the asset allocation nears the range limit the Trustee will consider rebalancing the exposure back towards a point approximately half-way between the target position and the relevant range limit. - All such rebalancing must be signed off by the Chairman, or the licensed independent trustee Director if the Chairman is unavailable. - In the event that the actual allocation goes beyond the agreed range the assets will be rebalanced as outlined above. - The Investment Consultant will advise the Trustee when to rebalance based on the monthly reports prepared for the Plan.

-In the event that an asset allocation is more than 2% outside the agreed range (which the Trustee considers a 'limit break' for the purposes of section 167 of the Financial Markets Conduct Act 2013) the Investment Consultant must advise the Trustee accordingly and endeavour to ensure the breach is corrected within 5 working days of the Trustee becoming aware of the breach.
+In the event that an asset allocation is more than 2% outside the agreed range, the Trustee may consider this material for the purposes of section 167 of the Financial Markets Conduct Act 2013.
+Accordingly, if a range limit is exceeded by more than 2%, the Investment Consultant must advise the Trustee and the Trustee must then consider whether the breach is material and therefore a 'limit break'.

-If the rebalancing is not made within 5 working days after the Trustee became aware of the breach this must be reported by the Trustee to the Financial Markets Authority as soon as practicable pursuant to regulation 94 of the Financial Markets Conduct Regulations 2014 (and the report must include the information prescribed in regulation 96).
+If a limit break occurs and the rebalancing is not made within 5 working days after the Trustee became aware of the limit break, this must be reported by the Trustee to the Financial Markets Authority as soon as practicable pursuant to regulation 94 of the Financial Markets Conduct Regulations 2014 (and the report must include the information prescribed in regulation 96).